A Unified Deep Learning Framework for Motion Correction in Medical Imaging: Results

-Fig~\ref{fig:mm} shows eight cases of motion correction comparisons across multiple modalities, including T2 MRI, fMRI scans, lung CT scans, and organ shapes from MedMNIST.
+Fig~\ref{fig:mm} shows eight cases of motion correction comparisons across multiple modalities, including T1 MRI, fetal EPI scans, lung CT scans, and organ shapes from MedMNIST.
 Our method, trained on a single modality, consistently outperforms all methods trained on multiple modalities.
-Specifically, for T2 MRI, fMRI scans, and organ shapes from MedMNIST, our method significantly outperforms KeyMorph and DeepPose and slightly surpasses the original equivariant filter model.
-For lung CT scans, where image intensities exhibit significant contrast variations, our model, UniMO, demonstrates superior performance compared to all other baselines.
+Specifically, for T1 MRI, fetal EPI scans, and organ shapes from MedMNIST, our method significantly outperforms KeyMorph and DeepPose and slightly surpassed the equivariant filter model.
+For lung CT scans, where image intensities exhibited significant contrast variations, our model, UniMO, demonstrated superior performance compared to all other baselines.
 This is because other models tend to neglect shape information when estimating motion parameters, focusing predominantly on image intensities.
 In contrast, UniMO effectively integrates shape information, leading to more accurate motion correction.
-The visualization demonstrates that our model can be effectively employed across various modalities with high motion correction accuracy.
-These results highlight the robustness and versatility of UniMO in handling different types of medical images, making it a valuable tool for improving image quality and diagnostic accuracy in diverse clinical settings.
+The visualization demonstrates that our model can be effectively employed across various modalities with high accuracy.

-The left side of Fig.~\ref{fig:stat_MM} presents the statistical comparison of motion correction across all models.
-UniMO demonstrates the lowest error, with an average object movement of approximately $2.51$ mm and an object rotation of about $1.9$ degrees, across various image modalities.
-Compared to KeyMorph and DeepPose, our method achieves roughly $7.5$ times better accuracy, and compared to the original equivariant filter, it shows approximately $3$ times better accuracy.
-This indicates that our method benefits significantly from incorporating shape information, enhancing its performance across different image modalities.